asa55/asa55.github.io/assets/content/controls.md

    * You can infer the system transfer function from its magnitude / phase Bode plots (which you can typically derive through testing but it's rarely in the datasheets for your equipment)
    * Even if the system has a "high order", the terms with the slowest time-constants dominate the system response - so reducing the order of the model and still getting great performance is possible
    * If you have the open-loop transfer function for your system, you can easily design a controller that will give you the closed-loop response characteristics you want
-* The truth of the matter is that people don't use classical control becasue it's right, they use it becasue they understand it and many times it "just works"
+* The truth of the matter is that people don't use classical control because it's right, they use it because they understand it and many times it "just works"
    * Don't expect your system to be LTI, it's almost definitely not
    * More insidiously - don't expect your system constraints to be taken into account by a linear control design (these considerations are baked into safety logic you build around a linear controller in case things go out of whack - but this systems engineering consideration is not in any way related to classical control)
    * The optimal controller for a system could be of arbitrary order